zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Bryce says, “You can navigate around and see a pano ramic view of her street.”
 “To navigate” (navigate) means to move around or mo ve through something, especially if it is difficult.
 Here it refers to the ability to see different parts of the city or the, in this case, “street view.”
 You can –  on for example the Google map program, when it is available – actually move down the street and see the different houses along the street.
 In this case, the map program allows Bryce to see a “panoramic (panoramic) view” of her street. “ Panoramic” refers to a large, wide view of something.

 Caroline says, “Oh, that doesn’t look very clean or  safe.”
 She’s referring to the area where her daughter lives – perhaps the streets  are dirty or the other buildings around her apartment are run-down as well .
 Bryce says, “Let me show you an aerial view.”
-“Aerial” (aerial) means from t he air.
+“Aerial” (aerial) means from the air.
 Again, many map programs will show you a satellite photo of an area , as if you were up in the sky looking down at it.
 Bryce mentions this in his next  sentence.
 He says, “The satellite (satellite) view will give you a better i dea of an entire area.”
 A “satellite” is a piece of equipment that goes around the earth, wa y up in space.
 It “orbits,” or goes around the earth, and some satellites can take  photographs of the earth.

 Caroline says, “Is that an airport nearby and are t hose factories?”
-Caroline is now looking at the satellite or aerial photographs of t he neighborhood in which her daughter lives.
+Caroline is now looking at the satellite or aerial photographs of the neighborhood in which her daughter lives.
 She’s asking if there is an airport  nearby.
 She sees an airport on the photograph and she also sees some “factories” ( factories).
 A “factory” is a large building where things are “manufactured” – wh ere they’re made, where they’re produced.
 Normally you don’t find factories  next to nice or good neighborhoods because factories can be noisy or the y can have a lot of pollution associated with them.
 So, Caroline is concerned abo ut the quality of this neighborhood if it’s right near an airport and has factories in it.

 Then she says, “What will this other view show us?”
 She’s looking at the map program, probably pointing to some other feature on  the program.
 Bryce says, “That provides real-time traffic information and al lows for route planning.”
 On some map applications, you can find out what the tr affic is like – how many cars are on the street or freeway.
 “Real-time” means rig ht now – or more typically, within the last, say, five minutes.
 “Route” (route)  refers to how you go from one place to another.
 “Route planning” would allow you to figure out which streets or freeways you should take to get from one part of the city to another.